Angel170605/Angel170605/README.md

 # Studies and programming skills 🖥️

-After finishing the Scientific and Technological Baccalaureate and during the DAW (Web-Applications Development) grade, I gained some foundational programming skills and learned several basic languages, which I'm currently working to improve and expand upon.
+After finishing the Scientific and Technological Baccalaureate and during the DAW (Web-Applications Development) grade, I gained some foundational programming skills and learned several basic languages.

 ### Programming Skills 🐍